 VBS- Vacation Bible Study

-Vacation Bible Study Kick Off is June 9th.
+Vacation Bible Study Kick Off is in June.
 Community Churches will kick off several weeks of VBS.
 HCC will be providing information on college enrollment as well as the Plant City Eagles Hat Drive.

 Bealsville Summer Camp July 1st